-The water-clarifying pearl appears, mysterious and unfathomable:
+The water clears up and the pearl appears, mysterious and unfathomable:

 Endless afflictions disappear all at once.

-The jade capital sends down a nine dragons decree;
+The jade capital sends down nine-dragon decree;

-Walking in the sky, you arrive at the gateway of Heaven:
+Riding on the clouds and ascending to the sky, you arrive at the gateway of Heaven:

 Controlling wind and lightning, you make the thunder rumble.